ervanalb/mesh-stringer/README.md

 N - Q - M' - K - H' - A' - B - F'
 - G - I' - J - L' - M
 </pre>

+## How it works

+1. Naively thread each triangle separately.
+If you tried to build this, it would stay together but you would need 1 string per triangle.
+2. Create a graph of mesh faces and how they are connected.
+Two faces are connected if they share an edge.
+3. Calculate a spanning tree of this graph.
+4. Every time the spanning tree crosses an edge, introduce a twist/swap the two strings in that edge, combining them into a single string.

+The result is a single loop which threads every edge twice, and holds neighboring edges together as they meet at a vertex.